 The Group completed its acquisition of Easynet Group plc (now Easynet Group Limited ("Easynet")) in January 2006.
-Founded in 1994, Easynet is a global networking company, providing customers with IP based wide area network solutions.
-Easynet has operations in ten countries (UK, Spain, France, Germany, the Netherlands, Belgium, Italy, Switzerland, USA and China) enabling companies to connect their sites to a high quality, secure and reliable Multi-protocol Label Switching ("MPLS") network.
-Easynet offers a portfolio of IP services including national and cross border IP virtual private networks ("VPN"), managed video conferencing services, internet connectivity, carrier services, hosting and co-location in purpose built data centre facilities, and security solutions.
+Founded in 1994, Easynet is an international managed network and hosting company.
+Easynet has operations in ten countries (UK, Spain, France, Germany, the Netherlands, Belgium, Italy,

+Switzerland, US and China) enabling companies to connect their sites to a high quality, secure and reliable Multi-protocol Label Switching ("MPLS") network.
+Easynet offers a full portfolio of managed network and hosting services including national and cross border IP virtual private networks, internet connectivity, carrier services, hosting and co-location in purpose built data centre facilities, managed video conferencing and security solutions to large national and international businesses.

-In the UK, Easynet engages in local loop unbundling ("LLU"), which involves placing equipment in BT exchanges enabling the Group to offer differentiated services to businesses and consumers.
-As at 30 June 2008, the Group (through its acquisition of Easynet and LLU that has been carried out by the Group since that acquisition) had unbundled 1,189 exchanges.
+In the UK, the Group engages in local loop unbundling ("LLU"), which involves placing equipment in BT exchanges enabling the Group to offer differentiated services to businesses and consumers.
+As at 30 June 2009, the Group (through its acquisition of Easynet and LLU that has been carried out by the Group since that acquisition) had unbundled 1,193 exchanges.